Jerusalem is full of great attractions, and a lot of them are free of charge! Here’s a list of the top free things to do in Jerusalem.

 For more info, visit the official site of the Rockefeller Archeological Museum.

-6 – Enjoy the view from Armon Hanatziv Promenade:
+6 – Enjoy the view from Armon Hanatziv Promenade

 One of the most dazzling views of Jerusalem can be seen from the Armon Hanatziv Promenade.
 From this beautiful promenade, you’ll see Mount of Olives, City of David, the Old City walls, and even parts of the New City.
 At the eastern side of the promenade is Armon Hanatziv (meaning: “The Palace of the High Commissioner”).
 During the British Mandate, the high commissioners lived in this Government House, so magnificent that it was dubbed “Palace”.
 Today, you cannot enter the Palace, as it is the headquarters of the UNTSO (United Nations Truce Supervision Organization).
 Still, you can look at it from the outside.

 How to get to Armon Hanatziv Promenade?
 If you’re coming from the city center, the best way to get to Armon Hanatziv is by taking bus number 78 from the Jaffa City Center / Strauss station (that’s near the light rail station).
 Get off at Ha’Askan/Yanovsky station (in Hebrew: העסקן/ ינובסקי).
 Then cross the road to the broadway.
-It takes about 25 minutes to arrive from the city center.
+It takes about 25 minutes to get there from the city center.

 Here’s a video of the promenade by Menachem Fooksman:

-7 – Explore the first Jewish neighborhood outside of the Old City Walls:
+7 – Explore the first Jewish neighborhood outside of the Old City Walls

 American Jewish businessman, Judah Touro, passed away in 1854 and left an estate of 60 thousand dollars for the poor of Jerusalem.
 The British Jewish philanthropist, Sir Moses Montefiore, was one of the trustees of the estate.
 He decided to use the money to build a hospital for the Jewish people of Jerusalem.
 This plan didn’t work out, but Montefiore did manage to purchase a large piece of land for the first Jewish neighborhood outside the Old City walls.
 This neighborhood is Mishkenot Sha’ananim (meaning: Peaceful Habitation) and it was established in 1860.